 Follow Up with Your Families

 Follow up with every single family and encourage them to move forward to complete the application process.
 Provide an incentive with a deadline, such as a $50 discount off the application fee if they apply within two weeks of their campus visit.
-Give these families an extra reason not to sit and think for the next few months on whether they should apply or not.
+Give families an additional reason to act.
+You don’t want them to have to sit and think for the next few months about whether they should apply or not.
 When there is an incentive in place, it gives you another reason to reach out to families who have a deadline approaching and have yet to complete their application.
 Set a reminder to check-in, answer any lingering questions they may have about your school and to remind them of the incentive.

 Another great way to follow up with each family is with a simple handwritten thank-you note.
 Be attentive during the campus visit and jot down little things you notice and mention it in the thank-you note.
 For example, if a child expresses an interest in soccer, then in the follow-up thank-you note, invite them to the next home game with tickets.